Intellectual Property Theft

 It’s a growing threat—especially with the rise of digital technologies and Internet file sharing networks.
 And much of the theft takes place overseas, where laws are often lax and enforcement more difficult.
 All told, intellectual property theft costs U.S. businesses billions of dollars a year and robs the nation of jobs and lost tax revenues.

-Preventing intellectual property theft is a top priority of the FBI’s cyber program.
+Preventing intellectual property theft is a priority of the FBI’s criminal investigative program.
 We specifically focus on the theft of trade secrets and infringements on products that can impact consumers’ health and safety, such as counterfeit aircraft, car, and electronic parts.
 Key to our success is linking the considerable resources and efforts of the private sector with law enforcement partners on local, state, federal, and international levels.